glesica/glesica.github.io/index.md

 ## Files and Such

+[Releasing Software](releasing-software.pdf) - a talk I gave to the students in our lab about making software easy for people to use.

 [Software Quality Talk](files/software-quality-talk-spring-2020.pdf) - a talk I gave to the spring 2020 senior capstone class about some of the techniques we can use to make software less terrible.